 Discover & Play Piano Musical Toy: E has had this toy for close to a year!
 He loves this piano especially for on-the-go in the car!
 The piano has soft cloth keys and has different settings (musical instruments, animal noises, piano keys), and it also counts in English, Spanish, and French.
 I don’t see E’s love for this toy ending anytime soon!

-Black, White & Red Infant-Stim Clip Along High Contrast Flash Cards for Baby: We received these fun flashcards as a gift, and I’m so glad we did because I never knew the importance of black and white (and red) toys for babies.
+Black and White Soft Flash Cards for Baby: We received similar baby flashcards as a gift, and I’m so glad we did because I never knew the importance of black and white toys for babies.
 For their first 6 months, babies respond best to bold, contrasting colors and graphics.
 These flash cards will encourage visual development and physical activity (think wiggling and waving their arms and kicking their feet).

-Infantino Stick and Spin High Chair Pal: This cute little monkey suctions to our high chair tray and keeps Baby E entertained while prepping food and in between bites (and it also keeps him engaged after mealtime when I need a few minutes to clean up).
-It has a mirror on the foot and the head turns and makes a clicking sound.
-The green ball also spins, and the colorful discs move up and down the blue arch.
-The suction works well as long as the surface it’s sticking to is clean.
-The monkey is BPA free and can also be used on a stroller tray.
+Silly Spinwheel High Chair Toy: This cute interactive toy suctions to the high chair tray and keeps Baby E entertained while prepping food and in between bites (and it also keeps him engaged after mealtime when I need a few minutes to clean up).
+It has interactive spinning parts that is sure to keep your little one busy.
+It is BPA free and can also be used on a stroller tray.

 Melissa & Doug Animals Jumbo Knob Wooden Puzzles Set – Fish and Pets: These cute puzzles have large knobs that are easy for babies to grasp.
-We have the Melissa & Doug farm puzzle but these are so cute, too!
+They are a great first puzzle!
+Baby E loved the Melissa & Doug knob puzzles!
+These are also an “Amazon Choice!”

 Baby’s First Christmas Santa’s Playset & Photo Album Gift Bundle: This adorable soft playset comes with a “Baby’s First Christmas” photo album.
 The snowman, elf, Santa, and reindeer feature fun sounds including crinkle, jingle, rattle, and squeak sounds!
 The recommended age is 6 months through 36 months old so you should get a lot of use out of this fun Christmas toy!